Graduation Requirements for the Major

 - MATH 1210 Applied Calculus I or MATH 1310 Calculus I (MATH 1310 is strongly recommended)

-Note: PSYC 2200 and BIOL 3050 count toward the 30 required credits for the major.
+Note: PSYC 2200 or BIOL 3050 can count toward the 30 required credits for the major.
 Credits obtained as Chemistry and Math requirements do not count toward 30 credits for the major.
 Up to two CHEM requirement courses can be substituted with other 1000 or 2000 level courses offered in Physics, Statistics, Engineering or Computer Science departments, demonstrating student’s strength in basic sciences that are relevant to neuroscience.
 Substitute courses should be discussed with the director prior to applying to the program.

 Neuroscience Major Core Courses